bsdimp/freebsd-git-docs/mini-primer.md

 options below.

 ### Repositories
+At the moment, there are two repositories:

+- The old GitHub repository (https://github.com/freebsd/freebsd.git)
-At the moment, there are two repositories.
-The hashes are different between them.
-The old GitHub repo is similar to the new cgit repo.
-However, there are a large number of mistakes in the GitHub repo that required us to regenerate the export when we migrated to having a git repo be the source of truth for the project.
+  was exported by the project for several years to support downstream users using git.
+There were a large number of mistakes in the repo that have led us to generate a new export to be the source of truth, which will as a result have new hashes.

-The GitHub repo is at https://github.com/freebsd/freebsd.git The new cgit beta repo is at https://cgit-beta.freebsd.org/src.git and the production URLs will be https://git.freebsd.org/src.git and ssh://anongit@git.FreeBSD.org/src.git (or anongit@git.FreeBSD.org:src.git) after the cut over.
-These will be $URL in the commands below.
-Please note that the cgit repo is still beta at this time, and hashes may change as its refined.
-Once we move into production, no further hash changes will happen.
+- The new cgit beta repo (https://cgit-beta.freebsd.org/src.git) is in the process of becoming the authoritative repository (and history) for the project.
+It is currently being refined, which may lead to further hash changes.
+Once it moves into production (and the hashes are finalized), its URls will be https://git.freebsd.org/src.git, https://git.freebsd.org/src.git (or anongit@git.FreeBSD.org:src.git).

+The new repository should be used as $URL in the commands below.

 Note: The project doesn't use submodules as they are a poor fit for our workflows and development model.
 How we track changes in